 Aggressive Strategies and Lack of Transparency

 Ever seen a website shouting, “Sign Up NOW or Miss Out Forever!”?
-That’s classic high-pressure marketing.
+That’s classic high-pressure unrealistic marketing.
 It creates a false sense of urgency, pushing people to act without thinking.
-Legitimate platforms let investors take their time to review terms, risks, and strategies.
+Legitimate companies let investors take their time to review terms, risks, and strategies.

-Red flags include constant phone calls, countdown timers, and aggressive sales tactics, all signs that a platform cares more about grabbing your money than educating you.
+Red flags include constant phone calls, countdown timers, spreading myths, and aggressive sales tactics, all signs that a company cares more about grabbing your money than educating you.
 Another warning sign?
 Poor customer support.
 If they brush off your questions with vague responses like, “We’ll get back to you…” but never do, consider it a major red flag.

 Final Thoughts